-"The limit of language is shown by its being impossible to describe a fact which corresponds to (is the translation of) a sentence without simply repeating the sentence (this has to do with the Kantian solution to the problem of philosophy)."
-Wittgenstein CV p10 (1931)
+"The limit of language is shown by its being impossible to describe a fact which corresponds to (is the translation of) a sentence without simply repeating the

 "The greatest danger here is wanting to observe oneself."
-LWPP1, 459 process; it names a process that can be, and typically is, implemented on a machine."
-Searle PNC p73
+LWPP1, 459

 "Could a machine process cause a thought process?
 The answer is: yes.
-Indeed, only a machine process can cause a thought process, and 'computation' does not name a machine
+Indeed, only a machine process can cause a thought process, and 'computation' does not name a machine process; it names a process that can be, and typically is, implemented on a machine."
+Searle PNC p73